ThatOpen/engine_web-ifc/README.md

 Run `npm run build-release-all` to build a release version of the wasm binary and the accompanying web-ifc api.
 It will be placed in `./dist`.

+If you wish to build the WASM with debugging enabled you can run `npm run build-debug`.
+This will enable you to inspect debugging information better when running web-ifc.

 Run `npm run dev` to launch a development server with a basic ifc file viewer.

 ## Stand alone C++